architect-711/Binary-numbers-converter-to-decimal/README.md

 1. Conversion from binary number system to decimal for integers.

 ## TODO
-* Conversion from binary number system to decimal for floats.
+* Conversion from binary number system to decimal for fractional and integer numbers.
 * Allow the user to select a number system converting to.
-* Input in console
 * Complement logic of converting to decimal number system.
 User should pick the number system his own.

+## Done
+* Ask user about desirable number type (fractional/integer)
+* Sure, console input
+* Divided logic
+* Error handling